HIJOS

 HIJOS is a recursive acronym for Hijas e Hijos por la Identidad y la Justicia contra el Olvido y el Silencio (English: Daughters and Sons for Identity and Justice Against Forgetfulness and Silence).
-It is the name of two organizations founded by children of people who were forcibly "disappeared" by military dictatorships in Argentina and Guatemala.
-The Argentine organization was founded in 1995 in Córdoba and La Plata.
-The Guatemalan organization, founded in 1999 and based in Guatemala City, has received many death threats from government sympathizers.
+It is the name of an Argentine organisation of children of people who were forcibly "disappeared" by the military dictatorship.
+It was founded in 1995 in the Argentine town of Río Ceballos, north of Córdoba, by activists from different parts of the country.
+The organisation started to perform escraches to raise public awareness about former dirty-war criminals being free despite their crimes in 1995.